orchest/orchest/docs/source/user_guide/environment_variables.rst

 persiting sensible data in your versioning system.
 These environment variables will be injected in your pipeline steps, and can be retrieved using the native way of your language of choice, e.g. ``os.environ["MY_VAR"]`` in python.
-It is possible to define environment variables at the project, pipeline or job level.
+It is possible to define environment variables at the project, pipeline or job level, moreover, keep in mind that environment variables are strings, and will be stored and injected as as such.

 .. warning::
    Environment variables are persisted within Orchest.
 Make sure only authorized people have access to your instance and sensible data.
+See how to setup :ref:`authentication <authentication>` and how to setup :ref:`Orchest on the cloud <cloud installation>`.

 Project environment variables
 -----------------------------